 Both Emotion and Styled-Components are popular tools that let you write CSS directly in your JavaScript code, which is known as CSS-in-JS.
 They help developers create reusable styled components and manage styles in React applications without separate CSS files.
 These libraries solve similar problems but have different approaches to performance and syntax.

-Both libraries have excellent TypeScript support, with emotion having more extensive type definitions.
+Both libraries have excellent TypeScript support, with emotion providing built-in support and styled-components requiring a separate plugin.

-Both libraries support all modern browsers, including Internet Explorer 11.
+Both libraries support modern browsers, including Chrome, Firefox, Safari, and Edge.

 Both libraries are compatible with popular frameworks like React, Angular, and Vue.js.

-styled-components has a more active community, with more contributors and issues closed in the past year.
+styled-components has a more active community, with more contributors and a higher number of open issues.

-Both libraries have high-quality documentation, with styled-components having more tutorials and guides.
+Both libraries have high-quality documentation, but styled-components' documentation is more comprehensive and easier to navigate.

-Both libraries are actively maintained, with regular updates and releases.
+Both libraries are actively maintained, with regular updates and bug fixes.

 1import { css } from 'emotion';